mathaou/termdbms/README.md

-# termdbms:  A TUI for viewing and (eventually) editing databases, written in Go
+# termdbms: A TUI for viewing and editing databases, written in Go

 ###### Database Support
     SQLite